shaneajeffery/shane-jeffery.com/src/content/work-experience/mckesson.md

 - Redux Toolkit
 - Chakra UI
 - AG Grid (Enterprise Tree Structure)
+- Jest / React Testing Library / Cypress
+- Vite
 - Node V20
 - Express
 - Postgres
+- Supertest / Mocha / Chai
+- Hosted on Azure using Docker, Istio, and Kubernetes

 ## Notable Project #2: Ontada Design System Component Library

+### Problem Statement

+Upon joining McKesson in April 2021, I was made aware of an ongoing initiative to develop a React Component Library for the newly established Ontada Design System.
+Like many large companies, disparate implementations of identical components proliferated throughout our product portfolio.
+The need for standardization was evident, with the myriad implementations becoming increasingly burdensome for stakeholders at all levels.

+### Solution

+Given the company-wide mandate to utilize React for all frontend development, our approach to the component library was straightforward.
+We undertook the development of approximately 50% of the design system components in React 16, subsequently releasing V1 two months later.
+Iterative development ensued, culminating in the extension of these components to React 18, with a focus on achieving coverage for 90% of use cases.

+### Result

+The introduction of a singular component library has proven instrumental in consolidating development efforts across the organization.
+Rather than managing a multitude of disparate implementations, teams now rally around a unified library, fostering consistency and efficiency.
+Though different products may adopt varying versions of the library, alignment towards a common long-term trajectory remains paramount.

+### Technology Used

+- React 16 and React 18
+- Chakra UI
+- Vite
+- Chromatic
+- Storybook
+- Jest / React Testing Library

 ## Notable Project #3: Typescript Implementation for Inherited Projects

+Coming soon...